By Chikako Mogi

 "But the street is lightly positioned and inflows have turned positive, so unless equities dive I don't see credit capitulating."

-Some issuers have tapped the region to raise funds in recent weeks, with the latest from Fortescue Metals Group
+Some issuers have tapped the region to raise funds in recent weeks, with the latest from Fortescue Metals Group <FMG.AX>, which on Wednesday said it had raised $1.5 billion of senior unsecured notes to help fund its infrastructure expansion.

 The offering was upsized to $1.5 billion from $1 billion due to strong demand, Australia's No. 3 iron ore producer said.